Instock Food Waste: How To Start A Rural Surplus Food Co-Op

-Instock food waste is on the cutting edge of a human food rescue market with catering, food truck with built-in speakers, bar (selling potato beer), etc.
+Instock food waste is on the cutting edge of a human food rescue market with catering, food truck with built-in speakers, bar (selling beer).

 The Instock concept is “recycling” food that was intended for consumption, but is discarded along the food supply chain.

 Instock is an innovative community organization developing new products with food wastage that all western countries should take notice.

 This concept would be particularly useful in revitalizing lagging economies of many rural areas where there are plenty of wasted farm produce.

 If food that is fit for consumption gets spilled during harvesting or transport, or go bad in storage, or rot in the market, it’s called food loss.

 Growers are forced to dispose of various produce that doesn’t meet the markets standards.

 Another example, certain fruits and vegetables may have awkward sizes and shapes, therefore, must be discarded.